masspastore/overlapping/paper/paper.md

 The package is available from GitHub (https://github.com/masspastore/overlapping) and CRAN (https://cran.r-project.org/package=overlapping).
 A full reference manual can be found at https://cran.r-project.org/web/packages/overlapping/overlapping.pdf.

+A recent R package ``overlap`` [@ridout+linkie:2009] offers an implementation of the overlapping index which can be used to analyse temporal activity patterns of animals and species in echology.
+However, ``overlapping`` package offers a more general approach where overlapping can be computed for any type of variable, allowing for computations with more than two variables.

 # Examples